DC801/BM-Badge/SD_Card/MAGE/README.md

 - `entity`
 - `geometry` — the name (string) of the desired path

 This assigns a vector object to an entity.
+Afterward, the entity can use `%ENTITY_PATH%` to refer to that path.

 ## Entity Choreography (Appearance)

+Many of these actions (the ones that don't have an explicit duration) will happen instantly, and if several are used back-to-back, they will all resolve on the same frame.
+If this is not intended behavior, you should pad them with [`NON_BLOCKING_DELAY`](#non_blocking_delay).

 ### `PLAY_ENTITY_ANIMATION`
 - `entity` — the name (string) of the target entity
 - `animation` — the id (int) of the target animation
 - `play_count` — the number of times (int) for the animation to play before the idle animation resumes

-If an entity is compelled to move around on the map, it will abort their animation playback.
+If an entity is compelled to move around on the map, it will abort this animation playback.

+A script that runs this action will not execute any additional actions until the play count has been satisfied.

 The int value for entity animations:
 - `0` = idle animation